 - 24. Other homes have become so infested with insects, mold, mice, and cockroaches that they are inhabitable.
 In some cases, homes that have been condemned as structurally unfit and unhealthy continue to be occupied by members of St. Theresa Point because of the severity of the housing backlog.
 Ultimately, life in St. Theresa Point more closely resembles a developing nation than the rest of Canada. - 25.
 Today, there are approximately 5,600 members of St. Theresa Point, approximately 5,200 of whom live on reserve.
 St. Theresa Point is a First Nation, as defined below, and its lands constitute First Nation Lands, as defined below.
 St. Theresa Point has had a longstanding housing crisis on reserve, which has only intensified in recent years. - 26.
-Chief Elvin Flett is the Chief of St. Theresa Point.
-He was elected to this position on September 12, 2021.
+Chief Elvin Flett was the Chief of St. Theresa Point from 2021 to 2023.
 He previously served three terms as a Band Councillor and as the Health Director of St. Theresa Point.
-He brings suit on his own behalf, on behalf of St. Theresa Point, and on behalf of all of the members of St. Theresa Point with due authorization of the Band Council to act in a representative capacity.
-Chief Flett seeks authority to represent all members of the Class in this class proceeding. - 27.
-Chief Flett is a 65-year-old father of four and grandfather of fifteen.
+Chief Raymond Flett is the Chief of St. Theresa Point, and was elected to this position on October 27, 2023.
+He previously served as a Band Councillor from 2016 to 2021. - 27.
+Chief Elvin Flett and Chief Raymond Flett bring suit on their own behalf, on behalf of St. Theresa Point, and on behalf of all of the members of St. Theresa Point with due authorization of the Band Council to act in a representative capacity.
+Chief Elvin Flett and Chief Raymond Flett seek authority to represent all members of the Class in this class proceeding. - 28.
+Chief Elvin Flett is a 65-year-old father of four and grandfather of fifteen.
 He grew up in Thompson, where his father worked at the local mine, and returned to St. Theresa Point before moving to Winnipeg to complete high school.
 He studied in the Faculty of Arts at the University of Manitoba, and received a Diploma in Business Administration from Red River College.
 He returned to St. Theresa Point after completing his education, leaving only for brief periods to gain further work experience.
 This included spending two years in Fisher River Cree Nation while serving as their Health Director.
 Chief Flett has personally experienced the consequences of living without adequate housing on reserve, as described below.